 The trials and tribulations of being a parent of a teen are regularly covered in the media.
 The message is the generally the same -- it's hard and getting harder.
-Whether it's college application time, dealing with accidents, drug addiction, or news of a suicide without warning signs -- it's all incredibly sad and difficult.
+Whether it's college application time, dealing with accidents, drug addiction, or news of a suicide without warning signs -- it can all seem incredibly sad and difficult.

 In her book All Joy and No Fun, Jennifer Senior argues that changes in the last 50 years have radically altered the roles of today's mothers and fathers.
 Children today are sheltered for long stretches of time and require much more schooling to succeed.
 This results in far more stress and conflict than in the past.

-As the CEO of TeenLife, I do my best to promote positive teenage behavior and independence.
+One of the goals of TeenLife is to promote positive teenage behavior and independence.
 The key is believing in teens and making sure that they know they are loved, even while letting them go.
-Here are my suggestions for increasing the joy and reducing the challenge in raising productive teens.
+Here are some ways to increase the joy and reduce the challenge of raising productive teens.

 How to Promote Positive Teenage Behavior and Independence